Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Introduction

 \section{Introduction}

-Mathematically, if one opens the "black box" of deep learning, there are two immediate mysteries.
-Firstly, the algorithms based on gradient descent achieve almost zero loss with deep neural nets although the loss functions of DNNs are non-convex, have many saddles and multiple local minima.
-Secondly, DNNs have good generalization properties, namely there is essentially no overfitting despite that the number of parameters in DNN is much bigger than the number of data points.
-To gain insights into these mysteries we propose to apply methods of topological data analysis to loss functions.
+Neural network (NN) optimization is a daily routine in most areas of deep learning.
+Despite the conceptual simplicity of gradient-based methods for NN optimization, certain topics in this area remain understudied.
+First, the optimization algorithms based on stochastic gradient descent (SGD) achieve almost zero loss with high-dimensional deep neural nets (DNN), although the loss functions of DNNs are non-convex, have multiple saddles and local minima.
+Second, DNNs have good generalization properties, that is, they have essentially no overfitting \cite{goodfellow2016deep,lecun2015deep}.
+Also, compared to non-residual networks, models with skip-connections have smoother and more convex loss surfaces \cite{li2018visualizing} accompanied by higher test performance \cite{he2016deep}, which indicates a correlation between the shape of loss landscape and model generalization ability.
+In this work, the aim is to gain insight into the above-mentioned properties of neural network optimization by examining loss function landscapes through the means of topological data analysis.

-In this paper we study global properties of the loss function's gradient flow.
-Our main tools, which are the topological data analysis of the loss function and its Morse complex, relate local behaviour along gradient trajectories with global properties of the loss surface.